+Several cover crops are considered "smother" crops because they are used to control or suppress weeds.
 The main purpose is to suppress weeds in a natural way.
-Several cover crops are considered "smother" crops because they are used to control or suppress weeds.
 Crops that give the best results are those that are quick to germinate, provide rapid ground cover and form dense canopies.

 - Vetch

 - Saia Oats

 - White Mustard

 - Teff

-- Phacelia

 - Forage Rye

 - Jap millet

 - Forage barley

 - Radish